 The MPOT recommended pedestrian and bicycle facilities will be further evaluated with future site plan applications.
 However, the latest submission of the PPS shows that all internal roadways and master plan rights-of-way provide sufficient space to accommodate the MPOT recommended facilities.
-As a condition of approval, the subject site shall be served by a continuous network of internal pedestrians and bicycle facilities.
-Any changes from the facilities previously approved under DSP-19062 will be evaluated with future site plan applications.
+As a condition of approval, staff recommends that the subject site be served by a continuous network of internal pedestrians and bicycle facilities that shall be evaluated with future site plan applications.